 HIGH SCHOOL RODEO – Decatur High School Rodeo Team will host their NTHSRA rodeo in Decatur Sept.
 27 and 28.
 The rodeo will be Saturday night/Sunday afternoon.
 Organizers are looking for vendors and silent auction items.
 Contact Stephanie, 940-393-3442, email firstname.lastname@example.org or facebook.com/decaturrodeoteam.

 CRIME LAB, RESIGNATION ON COMMISSIONERS’ AGENDA – Wise County Commissioners face a lengthy agenda when they meet at 9 a.m. today on the third floor of the courthouse in Decatur, among them a request from Sheriff David Walker to acquire a building to be used as a future crime lab, and a “notification letter” received from Election Administrator Lanny Noble “for his resignation.”
 Other agenda items include bids on property sold in the recent “struck off property” auction, a final plat for Montecito Estates, cleaning out county road right-of-way to improve public safety and a discussion of conditions that might call for renewing the county’s burn ban.
 The meeting is open to the public.

 FUNERALS – Service for Harold Eugene Ganus, 73, of Chico is 10 a.m.
 Tuesday at Jones Family Funeral Home in Bridgeport with burial at 3 p.m. in Mount Pleasant.
 Family visitation is 6-8 tonight at the funeral home.

-FUNERAL for Ida M. “Teeny” Forbau, 91, of Decatur is 2 p.m.
-Saturday at First United Methodist Church in Decatur with burial at Oaklawn Cemetery.
-Family visitation is 6-8 tonight at Coker-Hawkins.
+FUNERAL for Bill Knox, 83, of Chico is 11 a.m.
+Tuesday at Victory Baptist Church in Park Springs with burial at Chico Cemetery.
+Family visitation is 6-8 tonight at Coker-Hawkins Funeral Home in Decatur.